March 24, 2020 May 1, 2020

 - Blockchain Fundamentals and Use Cases (1 day)

 - Making Documents Accessible (1 day)

 What level of expertise and experience are you seeking from a candidate?

 The DSIA welcomes applications from candidates who have a strong interest in modern digital service development.
 While developers, web and graphic designers, program managers, data analysts, enterprise architects, data scientists, project managers, business analysts, and communication specialists are ideal candidates, applicants need not be highly experienced in one or multiple disciplines to be accepted into the program.

 With a limited number of spots in the program, the application process is highly competitive.
 Candidates are selected based on the quality and thoughtfulness of their application responses.

 Do I have to attend all the training sessions to remain in the academy?

-The DSIA covers a great deal of curriculum in its 9-week period from May 17th – July 20th.
-In addition, a critical component of the academy is the data challenge, where students will be divided into teams and expected to communicate and collaborate with one another during class sessions.
+The DSIA covers a great deal of curriculum in its 10-week period.
+In addition, a critical component of the academy is the Team Innovation Data Challenge, where students will be divided into teams by the Executive Sponsor and expected to communicate and collaborate with one another during class sessions.

 While some absences are unavoidable (e.g. illness), the maximum allowable absences is two.
 There are no make-up sessions for courses missed, and students who exceed this limit will be withdrawn from the program.
 Therefore, if you have vacation or other planned time off during the academy that will significantly interfere with your participation, you are encouraged to apply for a future academy that will not have conflicting dates.